Spread Betting Guide For Beginners [2025 Tips + Strategies]

 Stake Size

-Unlike other trading methods, in spread betting, you specify a fixed bet size (or stake) that represents the amount you want to risk or gain for each point of market movement.
-This fixed bet size determines your potential profit or loss with every point the market moves in your favour.
+In spread betting, you specify a fixed bet size (or stake) that represents the amount you want to risk or gain for each point of market movement.
+This fixed bet size determines how much you will profit or lose for every point the market moves.

 For example, setting your bet size to £10 means that for every point the market moves, you will profit (or lose) £10.
 So if the market moves 10 points higher, you will make £100, and if the market falls 5 points against you, you will lose £50.